MengenL-ds/ds-portfolio/README.md

 Developed time-series forecasting models to predict daily restaurant visitor demand using historical reservation and weather data.
 Implemented ARIMA/SARIMAX models alongside machine learning methods (Random Forest, Gradient Boosting) and compared their performance.
 Applied feature engineering on temporal and external variables to improve accuracy and validated results with time-series cross-validation to avoid data leakage.

 _Libraries used: Scikit-learn, Pandas, Numpy, Matplotlib, statsmodels (ARIMA, SARIMAX)_

-### Mini Projects

-- Recipe Name Clustering

-This project explores unsupervised learning by clustering recipe names from Kaggle’s Food.com dataset.
-The dataset contains over 180K recipes and 700K reviews.
-We focus only on the recipes (RAW_recipes.csv) and cluster them based on their textual descriptions

-_Libraries used: Scikit-learn, Pandas, Numpy, Matplotlib, Umap-learn, word_cloud, yellowbrick_

 ## Software Engineering Projects